[System Development] What the Beyond Development Department values [Tomotsuku]

 If you are reluctant to make the effort and choose the easy option, we will continue to provide strict guidance from time to time

-We want our employees to not only be protected, but also to develop the ability to properly interact with customers as professional engineers.
+We want you to not only be protected, but also to develop the skills to truly engage with our clients as a professional engineer.

-our engineers to aim to become engineers who can succeed anywhere.
+our engineersto strive to become engineers who can succeed anywhere.

-Rather than being forced to do work, we take responsibility for the services we are involved in and create and develop them together with our customers.
+Instead of being told what to do,we take responsibility for the services we are involved in and create and nurture them together with our customers.

 This is the direction that the engineers in the Beyond Development Department are aiming for, and we believe that they will become engineers who can be successful anywhere